 - Hold for a few seconds.

-- Your arms can be extending with your palms facing inward, or you can raise yourself on your elbows.
+- Your arms can extend with your palms facing inward or raise yourself on your elbows.

 - Gently lower yourself and repeat to strengthen your back and abdominal muscles.

 Exercise 6 For Arched Back | Regular Plank

 This can be done on your elbows or with your arms extended.